Windows

 Average Cost: $400 - $4,000

-Our Verdict: Andersen is a great choice for homeowners looking for custom, energy-efficient, and long-lasting windows, especially in wood or composite materials.
-However, the company’s higher pricing may not be the best fit for budget-conscious buyers or those tackling basic replacement projects.
+Our Verdict: Andersen windows are a premium choice for homeowners looking for durable, customizable, and energy-efficient windows, particularly in wood or composite materials.
+However, their higher price point may not be ideal for homeowners seeking a quick or budget-friendly window replacement.

 Founded in Hudson, Wisconsin in 1903, the Andersen Corporation began as a lumber company before manufacturing windows for the war effort during the 1940s.
 Today, the company is one of the most recognized and trusted window manufacturers in North America with more than 30 manufacturing facilities and its current headquarters in Bayport, Minnesota.